Mediators are pushing to extend the U.S.-Iran ceasefire

 Pakistani officials said Lebanon remained a part of the two-week ceasefire currently in place.

-"peace in Lebanon, cessations of armed attacks in Lebanon are essential for peace talks," Tahir Andrabi, a Foreign Ministry spokesperson, told reporters.
+"Peace in Lebanon, cessations of armed attacks in Lebanon are essential for peace talks," Tahir Andrabi, a Pakistani Foreign Ministry spokesperson, told reporters.

 Israel, however, continued operations in southern Lebanon Thursday, including an airstrike that destroyed the last bridge linking southern Lebanon to the rest of the country.
 President Trump said late Wednesday efforts were underway "to get a little breathing room" between Israel and Lebanon and that the leaders of the two countries were slated to speak on Thursday.